 1042-S (Foreign Person’s U.S. Source Income)

-Initial documentation
+Initial Documentation

-Before processing the first payment to any vendor, collect and verify their W-9 form.
+Before processing the first payment to any payee (whether a creator, driver, seller, or independent contractor), collect and verify their W-9 form.
 This document provides their Tax Identification Number (TIN) and confirms their business structure, which determines your reporting obligations.
-For international vendors, collect the appropriate W-8 series form instead.
+For international payees, collect the appropriate W-8 series form instead.
+Think of the W-9 as your insurance policy against future reporting headaches.
+Without it, you might find yourself scrambling at year-end or, worse, submitting incorrect information to the IRS.

-Verification process
+Verification Process

 - Send automated reminders for missing documentation